LordGrieffing/BirdBot/README.md

 up to 5A draw of power.
 5A and 5V should mean that its using 25 WATTs of power.
 So whatever power solution I go with Ineed to be able to charge it with at least 25 Watts of power.

+About Models:
+There seems to be no mapping at all to the data in birdsnap that you can find from the parquet files to the images.txt files.
+This doesn't make the data unusable since the parquet files are indeed labeled for spieces.
+What it means Is I guess I will need to either train two models, one for object detection and a second for object classification.
+Or just download every image from the images.txt file.